 In 2012, approximately 16.4 million Californians have privately purchased health insurance regulated by DMHC or CDI, and therefore subject to state benefit mandates (Table 6).
 Coverage of the quadrivalent vaccine was assumed to be 100% for all privately purchased DMHC-regulated plans in the large-group, small-group, and individual markets, as required by current California state law.
-Current California state law requires CDI-regulated policies in the large-group, small-group, small-group, score coverage for enrollees aged 18 years and younger.
-Therefore, coverage of the quadrivalent vaccine for enrollees in privately purchased CDI-regulated policies aged 19 to 26 years was assumed to be 0%.
+Current California state law requires CDI-regulated policies in the large-group, small-group, small-group, and individual markets to provide immunizations coverage for enrollees aged 18 years and younger.35 Therefore, coverage of the quadrivalent vaccine for enrollees in privately purchased CDI-regulated policies aged 19 to 26 years was assumed to be 0%.